Leen-Alzebdeh/CMPUT-Final-Project-Predict-Edmonton-Weather/README.md

 ### Neural Net Regression

 While linear regression is limited to only learn the linear relationship between the features and targets.
-To better model the problem, we can learn the non-linear relationship between the features and target, using neural networks, which utilize a non-linear activation function in each layer.
+To better model the problem, we can learn the non-linear relationship between the features and target using neural networks, which utilize a non-linear activation function in each layer.

 I fixed parameters at a batch size of 64, and 50 epochs.
 I use three densely connected layers, with ReLu activation and a dropout.
 The last layer is a dense layer with output unit size of 4.
 I tune the dropout rate by looping over the set \{0.3, 0.4, 0.5, 0.6, 0.7, 0.8\} and I experiment with different weight initialization kernels: random, normal Gaussian and He uniform initialization, in addition to two optimizers: Adam with learning rate 0.01, and a RMSProp.